- This is Jim Sterling's savage, biting intellectual impression of Nintendo of America.

 - Anything involving "Miniature Fantasy Willem Dafoe."

 - When pedophilia is brought into the Mass Effect 3 Gay Option debate, they patronisingly lay out the difference concerning pedophilia, and there is a brief moment where they turn the patronisation Up to Eleven when their voice goes slightly high-pitched.

 - Their response to people who moan about "biased" reviews was that they should hire bananas as review editors.

 - Their opening to "Sony's Begging For Piracy", in which they play the main theme to Grandia on their PSP and just... just... look, just watch it.

 - Their opening to "I Hate Videogames (Because I Love Them)", mainly in part due to Jim's comical overacting.
 It starts with a promotional plug for Chick-Fil-A, before Jim spits it out and...It tastes like hating gay people! *sniffs the food and retches some more* And it smells of fuckin' shit!

 [waves their hand in front of their face] I'VE GONE BLIIIIIIND!!!

-Done again in "In the Hall of the Mountain Dew" where he opens the episode by drinking some Mountain Dew, before his eyes widen and...
+- Done again in "In the Hall of the Mountain Dew" where they open the episode by drinking some Mountain Dew, before their eyes widen and...